ExchangeUnion/xud-wiki/SimNet-Guide.md

 `xud` is in alpha stage and the `xud-simnet` aims to give exchange operators and testers an early 'look & feel' of how things will work. `xud` in it's current stage should never be connected to a production system or be configured for mainnet usage.
 The `xud-simnet` uses test coins at all times.

 Once the setup of `xud-simnet` is completed, you will be able to query pending orders, place orders, and experiment with `xud`'s rich set of commands.
-When a match is found in the network, your orders will automatically be executed via cross-chain atomic swaps. `xud-simnet` currently supports atomic swaps between BTC and LTC.
-This guide will show how to install dependencies like Go and how to use `xud-simnet` to automatically setup bitcoin and litecoin daemons, lightning daemons (LND) for bitcoin (BTC) and litecoin (LTC), `xud` and finally connect to the `xud-simnet`.
+When a match is found in the network, your orders will automatically be executed via cross-chain atomic swaps. `xud-simnet` currently supports atomic swaps between BTC, LTC and ETH.
+This guide will show how to install dependencies like Go and how to use `xud-simnet` to automatically setup bitcoin, litecoin and ethereum daemons, lightning daemons (LND) for bitcoin (BTC) and litecoin (LTC), a raiden daemon for ethereum (ETH) `xud` and finally connect to the `xud-simnet`.
 This guide is written for Linux & MacOS and suitable for everyone that knows how to use a command line.

 ## Describing the Setup

-`xud-simnet` spins up several components on your machine which together provide support for exchanging order information and executing atomic swaps between BTC and LTC on the lightning network.
+`xud-simnet` spins up several components on your machine which together provide support for exchanging order information and executing instant atomic swaps between BTC, LTC & ETH.
 It will setup the following components:

-- `BTCD` - full node, connected to the BTC chain
+- `btcd` - full node, connected to the BTC simnet chain
-- `LTCD` - full node, connected to the LTC chain
+- `ltcd` - full node, connected to the LTC simnet chain
+- `geth` - full node, connected to the ETH simnet chain
-- `LND-BTC` - lightning network daemon for the BTC network
+- `lnd-btc` - lightning network daemon for BTC
-- `LND-LTC` - lightning network daemon for the LTC network
+- `lnd-ltc` - lightning network daemon for LTC
+- `raiden` - raiden daemon for ETH
-- `XUD` - Exchange Union's decentralized exchange layer
+- `xud` - Exchange Union's decentralized exchange layer

 ## Installation